 You are here:

-While we are more than happy to answer any questions you may have about the Program or the admissions process, we strongly encourage you to read through our entire website (including information in PDF files that can be read online or downloaded to your computer) before you contact us with your questions.
-We receive a great deal of email from perspective students asking questions the answers to which are clearly available on these pages.
+While we are more than happy to answer any questions you may have about the program or the admissions process, we strongly encourage you to read through our entire website (including information in PDF files that can be read online or downloaded to your computer) before you contact us with your questions.
+We receive a great deal of email from prospective students asking questions the answers to which are clearly available on these pages.
 So save us time (and increase your chances of being accepted) by first reading all the information that pertains to you before you contact us.

 That said, the admissions office welcomes any questions you may have that are not answered already on our website.
 Your questions will help us to update our webpage and thus answer questions that no doubt other perspective students will also have.
 If you wish to contact us please send an email to admissions-molmed(at)charite.de.

 "I selected this program because it combines a medical background with research.
 That's why I applied, and that is really the way it is.
 It also prepares you well for the PhD because you learn to analyze your own research, not just hear a professor's analysis of someone else's work, and you are required to present your analysis of different projects in multiple, professional presentations .
 You don't find this in other master's programs and it is essential if you want to go on to the PhD."

 Applications are subjected to an intensive selection process.
 Unlike other similar master's programs in Germany, applications are not outsourced to organizations who claim they can evaluate candidates.
 Instead, current students, program directors, and program coordinators all participate in an extensive review of each application.
 Because such a wide variety of individuals review each application, the final admissions decision reflects a number of perspectives and opinions.
 This process ensures that every aspect of a candidate's profile is taken into consideration, and that only students who possess all the necessary qualities to succeed are admitted.
 Not surprisingly, the failure rate for students in the program is only 1%.